- What is this place?

 You supply your printed circuit boards

-You supply some or all of your parts
+You supply the parts

 How To Supply Parts